A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 Within the Mind Works approach, anxiety is rarely viewed in isolation.
 It sits within a broader pattern of system functioning.

 In terms of the Process of Change, anxiety often appears early.
 It is one of the ways the system signals that something is no longer sustainable.
-Before insight, before action, there is often unease.
+Before insight and before action, there is often unease.

 Within the Tower Block model, anxiety commonly corresponds to mid-level instability.
 The individual is still functioning, still coping, but with increasing effort.
 The foundations are under strain, even if this is not immediately visible from the outside.